timiscoding/tweet_aquarium/README.md

 ## Task

-Using the Twitter API, build a backend that stores a limited number of tweets in the database seed file so that it can be used to show clients where internet access is unavailable.
+Using the Twitter API, build a backend that seeds the database with a limited number of tweets so that it can be shown to clients regardless of internet availability.
 The bonus task was to create a frontend that showed fish with tweets.

 ## Solution